• Skip to primary navigation

 The large pointed ears and tapered muzzles are traits that have carried over from their wolf heritage.

-The specifics of your dog will be based on what breed they are mixed with.
-However, most hybrids do share some commonality between the different breeds.
+Your dog’s specifics will depend on what breed it is mixed with.
+However, most hybrids share some commonality between the different breeds.

 Most notably, all wolf breeds are known to be highly intelligent and maintain their pack mentality, where they quickly try to understand who the leader is (in most cases, this would be you).

-This makes them excellent family dogs, especially if you acquire them as puppies and begin training early.
+This makes them excellent family dogs, significantly if you acquire them as puppies and begin training early.

 Some examples of wolf breeds include Siberian Huskies, Alaskan Malamutes, and several types of northern Inuit dogs.